lino-framework/lino/docs/ref/jargon.rst

 Double Dump Test
 ----------------

-A `Double Dump Test` is a method to test for possible database problems e.g. after a :ref:`datamig`: a first dump writes a picture of the database to a Python fixture `a.py`, then we use `manage.py initdb a` to load that picture to the database, then perform a second dump to a fixture `b.py`.
+A `Double Dump Test` is a method to test for possible problems e.g. after a :ref:`datamig`: we make a first dump of the database to a Python fixture `a.py`, then we load that picture to the database, then we make a second dump to a fixture `b.py`.
-And then we launch `diff a.py b.py` to veryfy that both pictures are identical.
+And finally we launch `diff a.py b.py` to verify that both pictures are identical.
+See :ref:`dpy` for details.

 .. _patrols: